 Take on fewer small projects

-It’s okay to say ‘no’ when you’re feeling overwhelmed (we’ll talk about how to do it strategically in a future blog post!).
+It’s okay to say ‘no’ when you’re feeling overwhelmed.
 We suggest focusing on a couple of big projects because multiple small projects can end up being very time consuming.
 Also, your manager and team are more likely to remember your efforts on a few big projects than multiple small ones come performance review time.
 To ensure this is the case, don’t forget to communicate your progress on larger projects frequently.

 Schedule time to check-in with yourself